superluminar-io/aws_fundamentals_workshop/docs/2_next.md

 - Look for opportunities to apply AWS solutions to real-world problems in your day-to-day work.
 - Collaborate with colleagues on AWS-related projects to share knowledge and gain practical experience.

+## AWS Certification Paths

+After completing this workshop, you might consider pursuing AWS certifications:

+1. AWS Certified Cloud Practitioner
+2. AWS Certified Solutions Architect - Associate
+3. AWS Certified Developer - Associate

+Visit the [AWS Certification](https://aws.amazon.com/certification/) page for more information.

 Remember, cloud computing is a rapidly evolving field.
 Continuous learning and practical application are key to staying current and advancing your skills.
+By following these next steps, you'll be well on your way to becoming an AWS expert.

 Ready to take the next step?
 Access the **Intermediate AWS Services and Best Practices** workshop to deepen your AWS expertise!